Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 Current status, last actions:
 * Jun13: there was a bug in homing to set angles, I made a new build and checkin
-* future builds are based on RRF 3.5.0beta4
+* ~~future builds are based on RRF 3.5.0beta4.~~ I currently stay at beta3, because I have compilation problems

 # Configuring a Robot